KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Installation Method:** TSLPatcher Mod

-**Installation Note:** Due differences in the way MTSLRCM is packaged vis-a-vis TSLRCM proper, this mod will throw an error when installing claiming that your game has missing lips files.
-This is normal and won't cause issues.
+**Installation Instructions:** Due differences in the way the mobile versions localize some files, you will receive an error on running this mod that alerts you of missing lips files--this is normal.
+After the installation is completed, go into the mod's tslpatchdata folder and move all the files of the .lip filetype to your override (there should be 6).

 ___